The-Bioinformatics-Group/skeletonema_sex_project/README.md

 /nobackup/data5/skeletonema_sex_project/test/assembly-test/large-assemblies+eval/merged-assembly_3inone/cd-hit-est/4/transrate/3merged_settings4/search-uniquetranscripts_2015_12_08/RSEM-eval-results
 The file, badcontigs_searchunique.score.isoforms.results, holds the score and stats of all contigs.
 From this file, all contigs with a positive "contig impact score" was extracted and merged with the file containing the "good contigs" from the transrate filtering step.
-This is the final transcriptome and can be located:
+This is the final transcriptome and can, along with other transcriptome-versions be located:
-/nobackup/data5/skeletonema_sex_project/differential-expression-analysis/transcriptome/skeletonema-marinoi_transcriptome_unannotated.fasta
+/nobackup/data5/skeletonema_sex_project/transcriptome/skeletonema-marinoi_transcriptome_unannotated.fasta

 ##Differential expression analysis